Sparta Reports on Delay in Fil - GuruFocus.com

 Sparta Group (a.k.a.
 Sparta Capital Ltd.) is a company focused on advanced technology designed to improve the health of the planet, the health of businesses, and the health of humankind.
 Sparta owns or holds a controlling interest in a network of independent businesses that supply energy saving technologies designed to reduce energy inefficiencies, achieve reduced emissions, and increase operating efficiencies in various industries.
 At the same time, the company also diverts waste from landfill, transforming it into something of value.
 While it began as an environmental technology company, Sparta expanded its technological expertise to address the growing demand for healthier workplaces and healthy employees.
 Its strong Technical Advisory Board reflects Sparta's dedication to advancing technologies that incorporate the latest in high-tech, including Artificial Intelligence (AI), to solve some of the world's pressing problems, including climate change, viral outbreaks, and mounting waste.
 The company is now structured into three divisions: Environment, Innovation, and Energy.
 These divisions better categorize the growing list of products and services offered by the Company.

-Sparta is a publicly traded company listed on the TSX Venture Exchange Inc. under the symbol "SAY" (TSXV:SAY, Financial).
+Sparta is a publicly traded company listed on the TSX Venture Exchange Inc. under the symbol "SAY" (TSX.V: SAY).
 Additional information is available at www.spartagroup.ca or on SEDAR at www.sedar.com.

 For more information contact: